- Migrants' use of the private rented sector

 - A person with an indefinite right to rent: someone with indefinite leave to remain or right of abode in the UK.

-- A person with a ‘time-limited right to rent’: someone who has limited leave to remain in the UK or a right to live in the UK under EU law (not a European citizen because they are ‘relevant nationals’ but, for example, the non- European husband, or the non-British parent of a British child who has no other leave).
+- A person with a ‘time-limited right to rent’: someone who has limited leave to remain in the UK or a right to live in the UK under EU law but is not a European citizen (for example, the non- European husband, or the non-British parent of a British child who has no other leave).

 - A person with a ‘discretionary right to rent’: this is a get out clause.
 The Home Secretary can grant a ‘discretionary right to rent’, likely to be used for people who have no current leave but cannot be removed from the UK, or those who are waiting for a Home Office decision on their immigration status.
 The person will have to apply for it.